 The Danish healthcare system is currently unable to offer a uniform, nationwide health check focusing on eating disorders, which is why, until politicians are willing to help the industry, the steering committee, together with the major model agencies in Denmark, has developed the following private-sector solution.

 The 2017 pilot project on health checks for 16-year-olds was expected to cost about DKK 200,000, including funding for discussion/support groups.
 If the project continues as planned in 2018 and beyond, the cost will increase concurrently with the number of models undergoing a health check.
 Each health check will be settled between the Danish Association against Eating Disorders and Self-harm and the model agency.
 To mitigate the costs model agencies incur, model agencies whose models undergo a health check will impose a “health check fee” of DKK 75.00 on all customer invoices, making the fashion industry instrumental in funding the health check.

 The steering committee of the Danish Fashion Ethical Charter also encourages all signatories to contribute annually an amount of their choice.
 The money will be used to finance, for example, exceptional health checks of models outside the target age group, follow-up interviews and discussion/support groups.
-Payment is voluntary, but the website will publish who has contributed and how much.
+Payment is voluntary.

 Anyone can commit to Danish Fashion Ethical Charter by signing it.
 The aim is to establish broad backing from the fashion industry’s relevant stakeholders and companies (such as model agencies, fashion companies, magazines, industry organisations, associations, photographers, ad agencies, PR agencies and trade fairs).